namhar/namhar.github.io/_posts/2021-12-25-New-Beginnings.md

   - update
 ---

 Hello world.
-This website will serve as a gateway to my random musics whenever I find something interesting worth sharing here and the time to share.
+This website will serve as a gateway to my not so random activities that I find worth sharing and find the time to share.
+Stay tuned!